 If your hands or feet are numb, painful, or weak, you may have nerve damage known as neuropathy.
-Chad Mathey, DC, expert chiropractor at Back Pain Relief Chiropractic in Huntsville and Florence, Alabama, gives you relief from neuropathy with chiropractic adjustments and therapies that help your body heal your malfunctioning nerves.
-If you live in the Huntsville or Florence areas, phone the helpful Back Pain Relief Chiropractic team for an evaluation, or book an appointment online.
+Chad Mathey, DC, expert chiropractor at Crown Wellness Center in Huntsville, gives you relief from neuropathy with chiropractic adjustments and therapies that help your body heal your malfunctioning nerves.
+If you live in the Huntsville area, phone the helpful Crown Wellness Center team for an evaluation, or book an appointment online.

 Neuropathy refers to damaged or malfunctioning nerves anywhere in your body.
 About half of women and men who have diabetes also have some form of neuropathy.
 The four types of neuropathy are: